 MOTIVATION METER BACK UP!

 It’s frustrating to always have to recharge the motivation meter.
 Although I don’t wish for anything bad to happen to change my ways, I clearly see the benefits of getting “scared straight.”
-Perhaps that scary moment is getting your first mini-stroke at the age of 40 to eat better and not have to always look for a lifebroker.
+Perhaps that scary moment is getting your first mini-stroke at the age of 40 to eat better.
 Or maybe it’s as simple as investing all your net worth in the stock market and having years of saving get cut in half in a matter of months to make you diversify more.
 Whatever the case may be, I’m thankful to have bumped into Laird.

 Besides the motivation to get back into the best shape possible, Laird also reminded me that so much of the best things in life are inexpensive or free.
 The waves will always come for anybody who dares to take them on.
 The mountains will always stand majestically for any hiker whose knees will allow.
 The West Coast is the best coast, but I think I love Hawaii even more.